feature-engine/feature_engine/docs/user_guide/encoding/MeanEncoder.rst

 The motivation is to try and create a monotonic relationship between the target and the encoded categories.
 This tends to help improve performance of linear models.

+On top of that :class:`MeanEncoder()` provides option for smoothing (parameter a), which allow user to even out (smooth) output of encoder for categories different number of observations.
+It works by assigning weighted mean of whole target column (prior) and mean of target within each category (evidence), instead of just evidence.
+The more samples of the specific category is avaliable, the bigger weight will be assigned to evidence, less samples - bigger weight to prior.
+This parameter could be used as form of regularization.
+By default a is equal to 0, so no smoothing is applied.
+Another option would be to use 'auto' heuristic, which will determine smoothing factor based on ratio between variance of target within each category (evidence) to variance of the whole target column (prior).

 Let's look at an example using the Titanic Dataset.

 First, let's load the data and separate it into train and test: